 Topic

 Human behaviour and infectious diseases represent a complex intertwined dynamical system.
-As an epidemic unfolds, individuals may be required to comply with public health mandates, such as quarantine orders, travel restrictions, or mask mandates.
-However, shifting perceptions of risk and pandemic fatigue can reduce compliance with safe health behaviours.
+As an epidemic unfolds, individuals may be required to comply with public health mandates, such as quarantine orders, travel restrictions, school closure, or mask mandates.
+Individuals may also spontaneously change behaviour, for example by reducing their face-to-face interactions or sexual contacts, as evidenced during the mpox 2022 outbreak.
+Shifting perceptions of risk and pandemic fatigue can reduce compliance with safe health behaviours.
 These behavioural changes impact the progression of the disease, which is why incorporating them into epidemiological models is crucial for accurate outbreak predictions and for guiding effective public health responses.

 By recognizing the critical role of human behaviour in disease dynamics, the infectious disease modelling community has implemented several theoretical approaches to incorporate behavioural responses into epidemiological models.
 These approaches have demonstrated that dynamic behavioural responses can reproduce complex epidemic patterns—such as multiple waves and plateaus—as observed in real outbreaks.